Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * details of each active project listed can be accessed by clicking either the project name (eg Project 1...) or the slug (eg: energy consumption...).
 * the author (i.e. the Administator) is displayed above the project name.
 * the date and time the Post was created and the current amount of 'likes' for that particular project.
-* This feature fulfills the user stories: *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want to be able to view all the organisation's active projects in the Chat'*
+* This feature fulfills the user stories: *'As a'*

-*without/no permissions :*<br>
 A screenshot of the 'All Mountain Bikes' page can be found [here](). <br>

 The **Bike Model ...** page is intended to provide:
 * a list ...
 * product specification.
 * user messaging:
-* This feature fulfills the user stories: *'As a returning user, I want to be able to view all the organisation's active projects in the Chat'* and *'As a returning user, I want to be able to add my ideas or suggestions on the different Project Posts'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.
+* This feature fulfills the user stories: *'As a'*

 ## 3. Dropdown for 'Buying Guides'